Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Adversarial Attacks

+Further focusing on worst-case parameter identification, \mycite{tanabe2022max} proposed the \textbf{Max-Min Twin Delayed Deep Deterministic Policy Gradient} (M2TD3) framework, in which the critic network is conditioned not only on the state but also on the uncertainty parameters.
+This augmented critic estimates expected cumulative rewards under varying dynamics conditions, enabling gradient-based refinement of the uncertainty parameters toward the most adversarial configurations within the set. \textbf{Cost: first learn the parameters of the random distributions, then sample from the distribution to attack}.

+\paragraph{Derivative-Free Attack (black-box)}\ \\ The \textbf{Common Dominant Gradient} attack (CDG) \mycite{chen2018gradient} crafts adversarial environment configurations.
+It identifies sensitive regions along the agent's trajectories (so-called \textit{gradient bands}, which are not related to gradient attacks) and modifies the environment layout—e.g., adding or relocating obstacles—to steer or trap the agent and degrade its path-finding performance.
+Candidate modifications are generated by a constructive/search procedure and are evaluated by simulating the agent (or running a planner) to measure impact on trajectories and rewards; the strongest candidates are retained.
+Thus, the attack relies on environment manipulation plus repeated forward evaluation of the policy/planner.
+This method enables direct modification of the state of the environment but is limited to grid world or graph environments. \textbf{Cost: $\sim$10s–100s of candidates, evaluations $\sim$1000s-10$^4$s of env steps}.

-\paragraph{ Gradient Attacks (White Box):} Other approaches have been proposed to generate perturbations in the environment dynamics following a long-term reward based on gradient attacks.
+\paragraph{Gradient Attacks (White-Box)}\ \\ Other approaches have been proposed to generate perturbations in the environment dynamics following a long-term reward based on gradient attacks.

-The first method, Common Dominant Gradient (\textbf{CDG}) \mycite{chen2018gradient} designed to generate perturbation in a grid world, works by analyzing the gradient of a Q network on the grid to check which modification of the grid (e.g. changing an available cell into an obstacle) decrease the most the value estimates.
-This method enables direct modification of the real state of the environment but is limited to grid world environments since there is a one-to-one correspondence between the observation of the grid on which gradients can be calculated and the grid itself which enables modifications of the grid based on the gradients.

-MAS, LAS \mycite{lee2020spatiotemporally,tan2020robustifying} are methods that apply the principle of gradient attacks to generate perturbed actions that will be applied to the environment.
+\textbf{Myopic Action Space} Attack (MAS), \textbf{Look-ahead Action Space} Attack (LAS) \mycite{lee2020spatiotemporally,tan2020robustifying} are methods that apply the principle of gradient attacks to generate perturbed actions that will be applied to the environment.
 These methods are designed for RL agents that use an Actor and a Q-critic network that estimate the Q-value of the observation-action tuple.
 The idea is to apply a gradient attack on the Q-Critic network by computing the gradient of the Q-value on the input action to craft a perturbation $a^{\xi,A} = - \epsilon \nabla_a Q(x_t,a_t)$.
-The perturbed action $a' = a + a^{\xi,A}$ minimizes the Q-value output by the Q-network.
-LAS is an extension of the MAS method which computes perturbation to apply over a sequence of future states to improve the long-term impact of the attacks.
-LAS requires specific conditions to be applied such as having a copy of the environment which is resetable to any state.\\ A representation of the integration and usage of MAS attack in an RL context is shown in Figure \ref{fig:gradient_dynamics_attack_action}.
+The perturbed action $a' = a + a^{\xi,A}$ minimizes the Q-value output by the Q-network. \textbf{Cost: 1 backward pass}.